 Before installing your flooring, ensure your subfloor is as flat as possible.
 To make the ideal level surface for the laminate, chip away any extra dirt and sand down wood staircases.

-Cut The Laminate According To Your Stair Measurement
+Cut Laminate According to Your Stair Measurement

 The tread, risers, and stair nosing are the three laminate pieces that must be cut, and it is ideal to have them ready before you begin the installation.
 Accurate dimensions are essential if you want the tread pieces to fit as tightly as possible from left to right.